Before we actually go into why freelancing makes sense for just about everybody nowadays, let’s just cover what exactly freelancing is.

 There are also many more people making their skills and expertise available on a freelance basis either as a full time career or to supplement their current incomes.

-Many times expertise comes with a high cost but using a freelancer cuts that cost down substantially as they carry little or no overheads themselves, allowing their rates to suit many more budgets.
+Many times expertise comes with a high cost but using a freelancer cuts that cost down substantially.
+Reason being they carry little to no overheads themselves, allowing their rates to suit many more budgets.
 This in turn makes freelancing more and more lucrative for others, as the need for these services increase each day.

 As the demand increases, the supply will increase exponentially thus making it easier for others to become freelancers and offer their services and expertise.